 Once the "record review" is complete, the IEP team (including the parents) will determine whether additional data is necessary.
 For example, additional data may include updated cognitive or achievement assessments.
 If so, a "Request for Consent for a Reevaluation" (commonly known as a Permission to Reevaluate or PTRE) will be sent to the student’s parent/guardian.
 Once signed consent is received, the school district has 60 calendar days (excluding the summer) to complete the reevaluation report, which will include any additional data collected.
 The reevaluation report (RR) will be mailed to the parent by the 60th day, or by the reevaluation deadline, whichever comes first.

 If the IEP team (including the parent) agrees that a reevaluation is not necessary to determine the continued need for special education services, the reevaluation may be waived.
 A waiver will be mailed to the parents describing why a reevaluation is not needed, and the parent can sign an agreement.

 **For students with Intellectual Disabilities, the required two-year reevaluation CAN NOT be waived.

 Parent Requested Reevaluations

 A parent can request a reevaluation at any time.
-If the parent is interested in additional individualized assessments (such as updated cognitive and achievement), the parent will need to provide a written request and then provide signed written consent for the reevaluation to occur.
-Prior to making a request, the parent should discuss concerns with the student's teacher(s), school principal, and/or school psychologist.
+If the parent is interested in additional individualized assessments (such as updated cognitive and achievement), the parent should provide a written request.
+Prior to making a request, it may help to discuss concerns with the student's teacher(s), school principal, and/or school psychologist.